MD team

 Miriam Garcia

-Program Coordinator: Newcomers & Wage Theft
+Program Coordinator: Community Support & Advocacy

 Miriam is a native of Puerto Vallarta, Mexico.
 She moved to Summit County at the age of 16.
 She has two children, ages 9 and 18.
 Her son started as a freshman at CU Boulder in 2024.
 She works full-time at Mountain Dreamers because she likes to be involved in activities and advocacy that support immigrant families in the community, since she’s an immigrant herself, and knows what it’s like to come to a new country, culture, and community.